-Texas A&M University-Kingsville is a public, state institution, so it offers a reduced tuition rate of $5,127 for in-state students who attend full-time.
-For students who are not considered Texas-residents, out-of-state tuition is $18,158 a year.
+Texas A&M University-Kingsville is a public, state institution, so it offers a reduced tuition rate of $5,137 for students who qualify as state residents and attend full-time.
+For students who are not considered Texas-residents, out-of-state tuition is $18,133 a year.

 TAMUK has the same tuition for international students as for those from out of state.

-International students at Texas A&M University-Kingsville can expect to pay around $18,158 per year, before any scholarships or financial aid.
+International students at Texas A&M University-Kingsville usually pay around $18,133 per year, before any scholarships or financial aid.

 Room and board at TAMUK is $9,425 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
-Students who live off campus but still want to use the dining facility can pay for a meal plan.
-The cost of board-only is $7,157.
+This number includes the cost of living in dorms or other on-campus housing, plus a meal plan that allows you to eat all or some of your meals the TAMUK's on-campus cafeterias and dining facilities.
+Students who do not live on-campus but would like to be able to eat in the campus dining can choose to be on a meal plan.
+The cost of board-only is $8,015.

 |Room and Board||$9,425|

 The total estimated cost will vary depending on whether you are going to live on-campus or off-campus.

 Tuition and fees may vary depending on program, course level, location, and more.

 The majority of TAMUK undergrads use financial aid to help pay for school.
 In 2022, 3,236 of the 5,085 undergrads enrolled received financial aid.
 TAMUK meets 67.1% of the demonstrated financial need for undergraduates.

 The average financial aid package for a full-time, first-year student is around $14,031 a year.
 Around 73% of TAMUK undergrads take out student loans to cover any remaining costs.
 TAMUK graduates who have student loans graduate with an average of $25,862 of student loan debt.